rackerlabs/atom-hopper/README.md

 Config file for setting up the default data adapter: **/etc/atomhopper/application-context.xml**

 **Note:** The Atom Hopper RPM is not signed so you might need to override the warning that yum issues when attempting to install the RPM file.
+Also, we rename the actual file as **ROOT.war** to simplify our deployment, you most likely want to change this in the Maven POM file to whatever suits you better.

 ###Debian Installation Method###